Collegiate Studio

 Please go back and customize your assessment rubrics to the actual course by adding relevant details that indicate the rubric is not for any class but for the specific class.
 Make sure your mid-term feedback form INCLUDES the course goals at the top before the likert and open-ended questions.

 These are the areas that may enrich a portfolio.
 Please don’t think how to shorten the document at this point; distillation of a well-conceived portfolio can occur later.
 We want to achieve an in-depth development that holistically and authentically represents pedagogy in the format of a tenure-track line.
-One can go shorter in the future.
 The portfolio is dedicated to college-level students.
 Add the details such as seminal texts, citations for readings, safety elements and links, critique guides, images, resource lists, intersection with a museum collection, etc. The portfolio is not an outline for further work; it is a resolved and synthesized final project.

 Job Position Sources: